How Does Cannabis Help With Concussions and Brain Injuries?

 Although concussion and traumatic brain injury (or TBI) awareness has increased dramatically in the past twenty years or so, the efficacy of treating concussions with CBD has only quite recently become a part of the discussion.
 In fact, in 2003 the U.S. Department of Health and Human Services was granted a patent on “cannabinoids as antioxidants and neuroprotectants.”

-Concussion treatment is one of the most proven applications of CBD.
+There’s plenty of interest surrounding the use of CBD for Concussions, and as a result, it is one of the most heavily researched areas concerning the cannabinoid.
+Still, more research is needed before CBD can be established as an official treatment for brain injuries.
 In order to understand CBD’s neuroprotective effects, we turn to a series of medical studies that have been conducted over the past twenty years.
 These studies evaluated CBD’s medical efficacy in treating those who suffer from various types of traumatic brain injuries.
 We will address the results below.

 What Studies Exist to Support the Use of CBD in Concussions and Brain Injuries?